-When it comes to motherboards, the general idea is to get the cheapest one that has all the required features.
-So there isn’t a one-size-fits-all answer to the question “how much should I spend on a motherboard?” rather, it all depends upon your needs.
+Regarding motherboards, the general idea is to get the cheapest one with all the required features.
+So there isn’t a one-size-fits-all answer to the question, “how much should I spend on a motherboard?” instead, it all depends upon your needs.

-Motherboards can cost anywhere between $50 all the way to $1500.
-Now unless you have very specific needs, spending $1500 is more than just an overkill.
-In majority of the cases you would spend between $100-$200 on a motherboard.
-This often equates to about 10% of your overall budget for PC build.
+Motherboards can cost anywhere between $50 to $1500.
+Now unless you have particular needs, spending $1500 is more than overkill.
+You would usually pay between $100-$200 for a motherboard.
+This often equates to about 10% of your overall budget for a PC build.

-But as is the case with all PC builds, there should be a parity between all components.
-Meaning, if you plan to buy a top of the line Intel Core i7 and a high end graphics card, then you shouldn’t cheap out the motherboard.
+But as with all PC builds, all components should have parity.
+If you plan to buy a top-of-the-line Intel Core i7 and a high-end graphics card, you shouldn’t cheap out on the motherboard.

-Note that unlike a CPU or a GPU, spending more on a motherboard DOES NOT improve its performance, rather, spending more on a motherboard essentially means increasing the number of features it offers.
+Note that unlike a CPU or a GPU, spending more on a motherboard DOES NOT improve its performance; instead, spending more on a motherboard essentially means increasing its features.

-Hence, you can think of a motherboard as a checklist of features that you need.
-Some features cost more, others do not.
+Hence, you can think of a motherboard as a checklist of needed features.
+Some features cost more, while others do not.

-- $150-$250 on motherboard for mid range gaming builds or intermediate editing/designing PC
+- $150-$250 on the motherboard for mid-range gaming makes or intermediate editing/designing PC

-- $250-$350 on motherboard for high end gaming builds or professional grade editing/designing PC
+- $250-$350 on the motherboard for high-end gaming builds or professional-grade editing/designing PC

-- $350+ on motherboard for enthusiast gamers or workstation PCs.
+- $350+ on the motherboard for enthusiast gamers or workstation PCs.

 I have written a comprehensive article on this topic: How much does a motherboard cost?

-But essentially, the chipset of a motherboard is an integral part of where it spends in the price category.
+But essentially, a motherboard’s chipset is an integral part of where it spends in the price category.

-AMD A series and Intel H series with a 10 suffix are considered budget chipsets.
+AMD A and Intel H series with a ten suffix are considered budget chipsets.
 These include: